-Global Impact Teams are a tangible expression of Mosaic Church’s commitment to support our Global Partners who are serving around the world.
-The team is centered around one team leader and ideally is made up of 4 or more individuals who provide on-going care and support.
-They serve as a primary link between the church and the Global Partner.
-Simply put, a Global Impact Team is a group of people who deeply love and care for one of our Global Partners.
-They communicate, pray for, stay connected to, and advocate for the Global Partner on a regular basis.
+Global Impact Teams are a tangible expression of our commitment to supporting our Global Partners around the world.
+Each team is centered around one team leader and, ideally, is made up of 4 or more individuals who provide on-going care and advocacy.
+They serve as a primary link between their Partner and Mosaic as a whole.

 We want to keep the structure of our Global Impact Teams simple.
-The foundation of each GIT is the team leader.
-He/she is the one who has the main connection with the Global Partner and leads the team in all aspects.
-The team leader either already knows the Global Partner or commits to building a relationship.
-The rest of the team is built under the leadership of this committed person.
+The foundation of each is the team leader.
+He or she is the one who has the main connection with the Global Partner and leads the team in all aspects.
+The team leader either already knows the Global Partner or commits to building a relationship, and the rest of the team is built under the leadership of this committed person.

-Each GIT will look different.
-Some will have a team leader with six to eight additional people on the team while others will have a leader with just one or two additional people on the team.
-Some will be a new creation while others may be an existing missional community.
-All of these types of teams can serve as great care networks for our Global Partners.
+Each team looks different.
+Some will have a leader with six to eight additional team members, while others will have a leader with just one or two additional team members.
+Some will be a new creation, while others may be an existing community of friends.
+All of these types of teams can serve as great care networks.

-Depending on the team members’ season of life, at some point people may need to step out of their GIT.
-We ask, however, that team leaders commit to their Global Partner long term (at least 2 years) and be willing to replace themselves in this role if it becomes necessary.
+Depending on the team members’ season of life, at some point, people may need to step out of their role on a Global Impact Team.
+That’s ok.
+We just ask that team leaders commit to their Partner long-term (at least two years) and be willing to replace themselves in this role if needed.